 Within the context of project management, project deliverables are the tangible ‘what’ that gets produced in the project execution process.

-Take the case of a team trying to increase their website traffic.
+An example of a project objective, goal, and deliverable, take the case of a team trying to increase their website traffic.

 - The project goal is increasing organic visits to their website to 10k visitors per month

 - The project objectives include publishing two blog posts per week and promoting them